Molecular Seeds of Shear: An operator-level necessity result for first-order Chapman-Enskog deviatoric stress: Model and notation

-where $f(x,v,t)$ is the single-particle molecular distribution function and $Q(f,f)$ denotes the Boltzmann collision operator conserving mass, momentum, and energy \cite{ChapmanCowling,Cercignani}.
+where $f(x,v,t)$ is the single-particle molecular distribution function and $Q(f,f)$ denotes the Boltzmann collision operator conserving mass, momentum, and energy (chapter 3 of \cite{ChapmanCowling} section 2.6 of \cite{Cercignani}).
 For relevant interaction laws the operator may be linearized about a local Maxwellian $M[\rho,u,T]$, yielding the linearized collision operator